Many errors in code written by developers at all levels boil down to just a few common types of problems:

 elsif average_grade >= 90

-puts "Student is failing.
+puts "Grade: A'enddefpass_fail(average)ifaverage<59puts"Student is failing.

-else puts "Student is passing."
+else puts "Studentispassing."

 end